Safe Drinking Water Act: Legislative History

+Provisions

 The Safe Drinking Water Act was one of several pieces of environmental legislation in the 1970s.
-Discovery of contamination from organic chemicals in public water systems and the lack of enforceable, national standards persuaded Congress to take action.
+(See Nixon and the Environmental Decade (1970–1980).)
+The discovery of contamination from organic chemicals in public water systems and the lack of enforceable, national standards persuaded Congress to take action.

-The 1974 law very clearly defined roles and responsibilities, giving EPA the job of generating scientifically based standards that would be applicable to all water supplies that served 25 or more customers and creating a process for setting new standards.
+The 1974 law very clearly defined roles and responsibilities, giving the EPA the job of generating scientifically based standards that would apply to all water supplies that served 25 or more customers and creating a process for setting new standards.
 EPA was mandated to contract with the National Academy of Sciences (NAS) for a major study of contaminants in drinking water that might have health significance and to issue revised regulations once the NAS report was completed.

+The EPA created and put into effect a thorough framework to protect public health in order to preserve safe drinking water.
+This involved determining which contaminants—such as lead arsenic and pathogens—posed the biggest risks to consumers and enforcing them.
+The agency's job was to set Maximum Contaminant Level Goals (MCLGs) based on the most recent scientific findings making sure that health protection came first regardless of cost.
+Furthermore, in order to balance the cost and viability of treatment technologies with public health priorities legally binding standards known as Maximum Contaminant Levels (MCLs) were developed.
+In order to ensure compliance, the EPA also established monitoring standards for public water systems which include recurring testing and reporting.
+In addition to implementing regulations, the agency started public awareness campaigns to inform local communities about water safety and possible risk mitigation strategies.
+As part of its ongoing work, EPA has partnered with state and local governments to upgrade water infrastructure and guarantee the long-term viability of safe drinking water supplies nationwide.

 1986 amendments

 The 1986 SDWA amendments required EPA to apply future NPDWRs to both community and non-transient non-community water systems when it evaluated and revised current regulations.
 The first case in which this was applied was the "Phase I" final rule, published on July 8, 1987.
 At that time NPDWRs were promulgated for certain synthetic volatile organic compounds and applied to non-transient non-community water systems as well as community water systems.
 This rulemaking also clarified that non-transient non-community water systems were not subject to MCLs that were promulgated before July 8, 1987.
 The 1986 amendments were signed into law by President Ronald Reagan on June 19, 1986.

 In addition to requiring more contaminants to be regulated, the 1986 amendments included: